MetaCommunity/affta/README.md

                 * **Defining Tests - Concepts**
                     * Test Components
                         * Overview
-                            * In concepts developed within [AFFTA], a _test_, once applied, is comprised of a _test object_, a _test goal_, and a _test record_.
+                            * In concepts developed within [AFFTA-SRC], a _test_, once applied, is comprised of a _test object_, a _test goal_, and a _test record_.
                                 * A _test object_ represents a _form_ defined for purpose of evaluating the behaviors of a software system, for conformance with behaviors expected of the software system, by the system's developers.
 In addition to the lisp _form_ of a _test object_, a _test object_  may also be represented of additional _test utility_ _resources_ essentially external to the _Lisp environment_.
                                 * A _test goal_ represents a set of parameters to a _test object_, as well as an expected _result condition_, contingent on successful evaluation of the _test object_.
 (In the instance of a simple, functional Lisp program test, for a _functional test_ `B` designed as to test the behaviors of a function `A`,  the set of _parameters_ to a _functional_ _test goal_ `G` onto `B` is represented simply of a list of arguments for the function `A`; the _result condition_ for `G`  onto `B` would be represented of a list of _values_ that the function `A` would be expected to return.)
                                 * A _test record_ represents an instance of the evaluation of a _test_ with a single _test goal_ object.
-(In [AFFTA], a _test record_ for a simple, functional Lisp program test will store any condition objects representing a non-local exit of control from within the _test main form_)
+(In [AFFTA-SRC], a _test record_ for a simple, functional Lisp program test will store any condition objects representing a non-local exit of control from within the _test main form_)
-                            * [AFFTA] is designed around a concept of _separation of concerns_ for definition of _test_ objects, _test goal_ objects, and _test record_ objects.
+                            * [AFFTA-SRC] is designed around a concept of _separation of concerns_ for definition of _test_ objects, _test goal_ objects, and _test record_ objects.
-                            * TO DO: [AFFTA] must also define a concept of a _test suite_, such that should be well integrated within the Lisp environment's system definition facility, _viz a viz_ ASDF - as well as to be accessed from a functional interface, _viz a viz_ `CURRENT-TEST-SUITE`
+                            * TO DO: [AFFTA-SRC] must also define a concept of a _test suite_, such that should be well integrated within the Lisp environment's system definition facility, _viz a viz_ ASDF - as well as to be accessed from a functional interface, _viz a viz_ `CURRENT-TEST-SUITE`
                         * Test Metadata
                             * {Sidebar: Test metadata must be defined such as to be displayed in any medium in which a test may "probably" be evaluated, e.g test stream for a REPL, if not a full IDE}
                             * Object Naming in AFFTA